 This article may contain compensated links.
 Please read disclaimer for more info.

-Lying 200 kilometers south of the French Riviera, Corsica Island (la Corse in French) is like a mini continent in the middle of the Mediterranean Sea.
+Lying 200 kilometers south of the French Riviera, in Southern France, Corsica Island (la Corse in French) is like a mini continent in the middle of the Mediterranean Sea.

 The island of Corsica is more than pretty beaches: a single chain of mountains makes up two-thirds of the island, with extraordinary landscapes of cliffs, mountains, gorges, and towering pinnacles.